sunfounder/euler-kit/docs/source/pyproject/py_74hc595_7seg.rst

-.. _py_7seg:
+.. _py_74hc_7seg:

-Number Display
+5.2 Number Display
 =======================

-LED Segment Display can be seen everywhere in life.
+7 Segment Display can be seen everywhere in life.
 For example, on an air conditioner, it can be used to display temperature; on a traffic indicator, it can be used to display a timer.

-The LED Segment Display is essentially a device packaged by 8 LEDs, of which 7 strip-shaped LEDs form an "8" shape, and there is a slightly smaller dotted LED as a decimal point.
+The 7 Segment Display is essentially a device packaged by 8 LEDs, of which 7 strip-shaped LEDs form an "8" shape, and there is a slightly smaller dotted LED as a decimal point.
 These LEDs are marked as a, b, c, d, e, f, g, and dp.
 They have their own anode pins and share cathodes.
 Their pin locations are shown in the figure below.

 |img_7seg_cathode|